danieltomasz/danieltomasz.github.io/content/posts/2026/2025-01-27-zotero-mcp-ai.md

 ## Cost and setup

 With Zotero MCP, the local part — indexing and searching your library (if you use open-source embeddings) — is completely free.
 What costs money is AI inference, meaning the chatbot subscription you use to actually have a conversation (Claude, ChatGPT, Mistral, etc.).
-Similarly, ZotSeek does the retrieval and semantic search part entirely for free and locally — after the initial indexing, it works without any additional computation; you only need to re-index when you add new PDFs to your library.
+Similarly, ZotSeek does the retrieval and semantic search part entirely for free and locally — after the initial indexing, it works without any additional computation; you only need to re-index when you add new PDFs to your library (I wrote more details about the setup of it in the last sections of this blogposs)

-So in practice: the search/RAG layer is free, the chat layer requires a subscription.
+So in practice: the search/RAG layer is free, the chat layer requires a subscription or your local compute resources.
 But many of you probably already have one — you'd just use tokens from your existing plan a bit faster.

 Personally, I use Claude — the setup is the easiest.
 But I also wanted to test a European alternative, so I set it up with Mistral Le Chat as well.
 If you're a student, Mistral has a cheap subscription around €7.
 The quality is a bit below the latest biggest models from Anthropic or OpenAI, but you can still get a lot of value from it.
 The Mistral setup is more convoluted though — I figured it out together with Gemini, so I put more details in that section below.